TheCoderBuilder-dev/coffee-shop/README.md

 ##  How They Relate:

-- A customer can place many Orders.
+- A customer can place many Orders.,
-- A Coffee can be included in *many Orders.
+- A Coffee can be included in *many Orders.,
-- An Order links one Customer and one Coffee.
+- An Order links one Customer and one Coffee.,
 - So it's a many-to-many relationship... all through Orders.

 ---